LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-chess-GUI.md

 ### Unofficial builds with embedded weights

+These are special builds for those who couldn't or wouldn't fiddle with UCI Options and full paths, or maybe those using a GUI without that capability.
+These builds contain a small weights file embedded into the engine itself.
+You'll still be able to use other weights with them, but the embedded weights will load when you didn't specify one.

 |  Architecture           |  Eigen   | OpenBLAS  |   OpenCL   |
 |:------------------------|:---------:|:---------:|:---------:|
 | armv7-a with **LD2** | [link](https://github.com/LeelaChessZero/lc0/files/3494669/lc0-0.22-LD2-eigen-armv7a.zip) | [link](https://github.com/LeelaChessZero/lc0/files/3494667/lc0-0.22-LD2-blas-armv7a.zip) | |